 Seasoning: All-purpose Swine Candy

 Description: Light seasoning and smokiness coming through, but blends together nicely for a sweet overall flavor.
-However, was slightly dry and not as moist as would be desired.
+However, it was slightly dry and not as moist as would be desired.
 Sauce and or a beer are required for full enjoyment, with the original sauce being the way to go with this one.
 50/50 on ordering again

 Sauces – Original